bblfsh/uast-viewer/docs/quick_start.md

 ## Features

- - Drop-in component to display uast.
+ - Drop-in component to display a UAST.
 [Example](#!/Uncontrolled)
  - Get full control of the tree.
 [Example](#!/Controlled)
  - Integration with online source code editor [Example](#!/With%20source%20code)

 ## Installation

-1. Install Uast Viewer as a dependency
+1. Install UAST Viewer as a dependency

     ```bash
     # Yarn